SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2

 Frequently Asked Questions

-Is lease-to-own the same as a normal solar lease?
+Is a prepaid solar PPA the same as a normal solar lease?

 No. Traditional leases involve monthly payments and long-term agreements.
-Lease-to-own is a prepaid, short-term lease that ends with full ownership.
+A prepaid PPA is a prepaid, short-term lease that ends with full ownership.

-Do I make monthly lease payments with lease-to-own?
+Do I make monthly lease payments with a prepaid PPA?

 No. The system is paid upfront through cash or financing.
 The lease exists only for ownership and tax purposes.